This section is intended to help, support and guide you in your role as a practice teacher

 Communication & Feedback

-Communication skills and feedback are a central part of social work practice and also of practice teaching.
 Social workers must be adaptive to an ever-increasing range of communication forms and styles in work with service users and across disciplines and services.
 Addressing barriers to communication is also fundamental to social work practice.
-Skills in feedback are essential.

 Addressing Concerns on Placement